 The program started in 1965, when leading veterinarians and researchers organized the American Association for Accreditation of Laboratory Animal Care (AAALAC), as a private, nonprofit organization.
 In the years that followed, AAALAC accredited hundreds of organizations across the United States, raising the benchmark for laboratory animal care to new heights.

 Adoption in other countries and by agricultural and wildlife programs

 In 1996, AAALAC changed its name to the Association for Assessment and Accreditation of Laboratory Animal Care International (AAALAC International).
 The name change reflected the organization's recognition in other countries, and its commitment to enhancing life sciences and quality animal care around the world.

-Today, more than 980 organizations worldwide (as of 31 December 2015) are accredited by AAALAC International.
+Today, nearly 1,000 organizations worldwide (as of 31 December 2017) are accredited by AAALAC International.
 In 2016 AAALAC ceased spelling out its acronym in favor of simply using "AAALAC International" as its legal, official name.
 As AAALAC's accreditation program has grown to encompass many wildlife and agricultural animal research programs, dropping the use of the word "laboratory" in conjunction with AAALAC allows for greater inclusivity.

 AAALAC Member Organizations

 In addition, more than 60 prestigious scientific, educational and other professional organizations are members of AAALAC International.
 These "Member Organizations" include the American Heart Association, American Veterinary Medical Association, Asian Federation of Laboratory Animal Science Associations, European Society of Laboratory Animal Veterinarians, the National Association for Biomedical Research, and the Society of Toxicology.
 Participation as a Member Organization demonstrates commitment to the responsible and humane use of animals in science.